 What remains are the tombs themselves, centred on two valleys, The Valley of the Kings and The Valley of the Queens.
 The principal target of this excursion is the Valley of the Kings, where the Theban pharaohs were buried.
 Tombs were built to differing plans but all involved at least one corridor and burial chamber.
 Tomb walls were decorated in hieroglyphics celebrating the pharaoh's life and containing prayers from the Book of the Dead, designed to ensure passage into the afterlife.
 Thanks to the dark, inert atmosphere of the tombs, this decoration has been stunningly preserved, with colours as vibrant as the day they were painted.
 It is an amazing sensation to be at the end of a tunnel, nearly 100 metres into the solid rock, and see a huge black granite sarcophagus before you with a superbly detailed painting of the sun god being towed over the ceiling in his divine barque.

-Of the mortuary temples on the West Bank, that of Hatchepsut is perhaps the most impressive.
+Of the mortuary temples on the West Bank, that of Hatshepsut is perhaps the most impressive.
 A massive scheme of restoration has recently been completed: some people think this has left the temple looking sanitised and false, but the truth is, it actually now looks almost identical to the day it was completed, and is the most accurate insight we have into how mortuary temples must have looked.
-The colonnaded terraces are built in a natural amphitheatre looking towards the Nile, and well-carved statues front most of the pillars.
-Reliefs depict conventional religious scenes as well as scenes of rural life and the story of an expedition to Punt launched by Hatchepsut and Tuthmosis III which cam back laden with exotic goods including myrrh trees, some of which were planted in and around the temple precinct.
-Several myrrh trees stumps survive today.
+The colonnaded terraces are built in a natural amphitheatre looking toward the Nile, and well-carved statues front most of the pillars.
+Reliefs depict conventional religious scenes as well as scenes of rural life and the story of an expedition to Punt launched by Hatshepsut and Tuthmosis III which came back laden with exotic goods including myrrh trees, some of which were planted in and around the temple precinct.
+Several myrrh trees' stumps survive today.